top of page

 No experience necessary.

-into rich fertilizer for growing food and flowers.
+Composting recycles garden and kitchen waste into rich fertilizer for growing food and flowers.

 Volunteers at the Garden started an active composting initiative that inspired a